jwil007/wlan-autoroam/README.md

 Program that uses native Linux tools to automatically roam and gather metrics between multiple APs

 ## Requirements:
 Linux box with a Wi-Fi radio associated to an SSID.
 The program relies on wpa_supplicant and wpa_cli.
+If you run this in a VM, make sure the VM has access to the Wi-Fi hardware.

 ## Usage example:
 ```python3 wlan-autoroam-cli.py -i wlan0 -t -75```